ehn-dcc-development/hcert-kotlin/README.md

 ## Changelog

 Version 0.2.1:
+ - TrustList encodes public keys in PKCS#1 format (instead of PKCS#8/X.509)
- - Interface of `TwoDimCodeService` now returns a `ByteArray` instead of a `String`, callers need to convert the result to Base64 manually
+ - Interface of `TwoDimCodeService` now returns a `ByteArray` instead of a `String`, callers need to encode the result to manually.

 ## Libraries